Tomas-Kaiser/Code-Institute-Milestone-3-Full-Stack-App-Ecommerce/README.md

 This project is built for [Code Institute](https://codeinstitute.net/) as a part of _Full Stack Software Development Diploma course_.
 Project was build with semantic HTML5, CSS3, JavaScript along with Python framework Django 2.2.

 Live version deployed on Heroku [here](https://django-ecommerce-milestone.herokuapp.com/).

+## UX
+This is aiming at people who are looking for buying a kick scooter, eScooter or scooter for kid.